AVL Trees: Rotations, Insertion, Deletion with C++ Example

 Step 1: Find the element in the tree.

-Step 2: Delete the node, as per the BST Deletion.
+Step 2: Delete the node using standard BST deletion.

 Case 1: Deleting from the right subtree.